ToastShaman/dropwizard-auth-jwt/README.md

 curl -X GET -H "Cache-Control: no-cache" 'http://localhost:8080/jwt/generate-expired-token'
 ```

-Once you have a token, you can send it to the following endpoint to get some information about the logged in user: fix(
+Once you have a token, you can send it to the following endpoint to get some information about the logged in user:

 ```
 curl -X GET \